 The crude oil produced from our acreage in the Vedder Sand is considered heavy oil.
-The crude oil ranges from 14° to 16° API (American Petroleum Institute) gravity and must be heated to separate and remove water prior to sale.
+The gravity of the crude oil ranges from 14° to 16° API (American Petroleum Institute) gravity and must be heated to separate and remove water prior to sale.
 Our crude oil wells in the East Slopes Project produce from five reservoirs at our Sunday, Bear, Black, Ball and Dyer Creek locations.
 The Sunday property has six producing wells, while the Bear property has nine producing wells.
 The Black property is the smallest of all currently producing reservoirs, and currently has two producing wells at this property.
 The Ball property also has two producing wells while the Dyer Creek property has one producing well.
-During the three months ended May 31, 2022, we had production from 20 crude oil wells.
-Our average working interest and net revenue interest ("NRI") in these 20 wells is 36.6% and 28.4%, respectively.
+During the six months ended August 31, 2021 we had production from 20 crude oil wells.
+Our average working interest ("WI") and net revenue interest ("NRI") in these 20 wells is 36.6% and 27.6%, respectively.